 Social Engagement Opportunities for People Living with Dementia

-Asheville Art Museum’s Connections is an arts-based program for people with mild to moderate dementia and their care takers.
-Trained docents take small groups on in-person or virtual guided tours that stimulate conversation about the pieces viewed and conversation among participants and staff.
-Hands-on, interactive activities are offered that relate to the guided tour.
-For more information, visit https://www.ashevilleart.org/learn/adult-programs/connections/about-connections/
+Asheville Art Museum’s Connections is an arts-based program for people with mild to moderate dementia and their care partners.
+In past years, trained docents took small groups on in-person or virtual guided tours that stimulated conversation about the pieces viewed in the museum, and conversation among participants and staff.
+Currently, trained docents are available to travel to support groups, adult day programs, dementia units in long-term care facilities, etc. to provide art presentations and art-making sessions.
+For more information, email Kate at firstname.lastname@example.org